alby666/EDMC-PowerPlayProgress/README.md

   * Bounties
   * Power play deliveries
   * Donation missions
+  * NEW: Scan Data Links
+  * NEW: Holoscreen Hacks
+  * NEW: Rare Goods
+  * NEW: Salvage
+  * NEW: Cartograhy
   * Unknowns (quite a few I haven't implemented yet but also some rando bugs!)
   * more to come....